 When you optimize for an action, Facebook is going to focus on the people most likely to perform that action (within your designated audience).
 So while your potential audience may be 100,000, Facebook may focus on the 10,000 people most likely to click your link or convert.

 When you use Daily Unique Reach, the action is no longer a consideration.
 Facebook will not optimize for an action.
-Their only goal is to show your ad to people within your designated audience (presumably as many people as possible while remaining within your budgetA budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis.
-More), but no more than once per day.
+Their only goal is to show your ad to people within your designated audience (presumably as many people as possible while remaining within your budget), but no more than once per day.

 Limitations and Considerations for Daily Unique Reach